jeremy-jarvis/applitools-demo/setting-up-applitools.md

 ### Steps File

-You'll recognize a lot of the code for the steps file (`e2e/visual-tests/steps/visual-tests.steps`) from Applitools' [Protractor Tutorial](https://applitools.com/tutorials/protractor.html).
+A lot of the code for the `visual-tests.steps` file is demonstrated in Applitools' [Protractor Tutorial](https://applitools.com/tutorials/protractor.html).
 First add the imports we will need:

 ```
 import { BatchInfo, ClassicRunner, Configuration, Eyes, RectangleSize, Target } from '@applitools/eyes-protractor'